innovation-labs/Vader/README.md

-# Whats with the name?
+# Whats with the name

 **Force Choke**, *'I find your lack of faith disturbing!'*

 # Lets get the show on the road

 ## Pre Requisites

 make sure you have these packages on your system.

 1. node & npm
-2. postgres 9.4 (important, 9.4 is version is a must)
+1. postgres 9.4 (important, 9.4 is version is a must)
-3. gulp & bower (npm install -g gulp bower)
+1. gulp & bower (npm install -g gulp bower)

 ## Setting your development environment

 You know virtualenv, right?
 MAKE ONE and switch to it!

 ```bash